iBasso PB5 Osprey HiFi Tube Amplifier – Apex Analogic Musicality

 The power delivery part is top of the line, as PB5 utilizes 6 batteries to draw its energy from a robust power supply system. iBasso implemented 2 batteries for the NuTubes in particular with 4 other batteries supplying energy for the secondary Amplifier.
 You can get around 10 hours of actual measured playback from a single charge with PB5, but it takes 2 hours and a half to charge it.
 As it forms 3 packs of batteries measuring 8.4 volts each, the power delivery part is very different from other smartphones and other devices, so PD chargers are not supported and PB5 Osprey needs a standard 5V Charger or QC 1.5 Amp or more charger.
 The design of PB5 always uses power from the batteries, so if you keep it plugged in, it charges continuously, until the battery is full, after which the charger disconnects until one of the batteries in the pack is lower than 8 Volts, when it starts charging again.
 This has the disadvantage is a theoretical degradation in time, but this approach keeps the sound consistent even if you’re using it while charging.
 I noticed that with high quality sources the sonic is excellent even while charging, but it is possible that using a low quality charger / Noisy PC USB Port will result in an increased background noise if PB5 is used while charging.

 For the purest form of volume control, iBasso implements the 4-Section Stepped Attenuator that we have seen in DX320 MAX Ti and iBasso D16, allowing for 24 positions, which are literally 24 levels of volume.
 This kind of control is literally the best existent on the market, allowing for perfect channel balance and the lowest noise floor possible.
 This effectively reduces all the issues previously seen and heard with analog potentiometers without cutting the detail and resolution like Digital controllers do.
-To compliment the analogic stepped attenuator, iBasso uses the OPA287 OP-AMP, known for its sweet and rich analogic characteristics, and iBasso custom film capacitors, combined with Low VCEsat (BISS) dual transistors, with a high output current up to 2 amps.
+To complement the analogic stepped attenuator, iBasso uses the OPA287 OP-AMP, known for its sweet and rich analogic characteristics, and iBasso custom film capacitors, combined with Low VCEsat (BISS) dual transistors, with a high output current up to 2 amps.

 If you’re looking for the absolute driving power, iBasso designed PB5 with 1700 mW + 1700 mW for the balanced output, for a 32 OHMs load of impedance.
 This is the highest level that I’ve seen in a portable amplifier, but better than this, upon actual testing I found that PB5 can drive all of the headphones I have in my collection more than effectively, perfectly well.
 Here we’re exploring the driving ability for HIFIMAN He1000SE, T+A Solitaire P-SE, Dan Clark Audio Expanse, and HE6SE.
 I am yet to find a single headphone that iBasso PB5 Osprey won’t suffice for, so it is my current reference for power delivery for a portable amplifier.